Tmehdi76/Portfolio_Frontend/README.md

 Copy code
 npm run dev
 This will start the Vite development server with Hot Module Replacement (HMR) enabled.

-Backend
-Navigate to the Backend Directory

-bash
-Copy code
-cd backend
-Install Dependencies

-bash
-Copy code
-npm install
-Configure Environment Variables

-Create a .env file in the backend directory with the following content:

-env
-Copy code
-EMAIL_USER=your-email@gmail.com
-EMAIL_PASS=your-email-password
-Replace your-email@gmail.com and your-email-password with your actual email and password.

-Run the Backend Server

-bash
-Copy code
-npm start
-This will start the Express server on port 5000.

-Backend API
-Send Email
-Endpoint: /send-email

-Method: POST

-Request Body:

-json
-Copy code
-{
-  "name": "Your Name",
-  "email": "your-email@example.com",
-  "title": "Subject of the Email",
-  "message": "Body of the email"
-}
-Description: Sends an email using Nodemailer with the provided details.

 Plugins
 This project uses two official Vite plugins for React: